CallanVass/Internal-Hiring-App-Front-End/README.md

 - Profile Feature:

 Each user will have a profile page they can visit to update their information.
-Users will be encouraged to update their profile past the bare essentials admins will have to enter upon account creation.
+Users will be encouraged to update their profile beyond the bare essentials admins will have to enter upon account creation.
 It will contain the following sections: Name, Contact Info, Bio, Current Role, Skills, Career Plan, and potentially Resume.
 This way when the user applies to a job, the information can be taken directly from their profile, making the entire process as simple as a click.

 - Job Search Feature:

-Users will be able to search for jobs within their companies (seperated by department).
+Users will be able to search for jobs within their companies (separated by department).
 This will help users speedily navigate their job search.

 - Job Listing Feature: